 3. Students will work in partnership, or individually, to develop a two-part presentation for the class.
-This first part of this presentation will summarize the content of the assigned reading(s) and chapter(s) for that week and instruct the class on the importance of the chapter(s).
-It is expected that the presentation reflect all of the essential components of those sections.
+This first part of this presentation will be to select a topic that relates to the assigned topics for the week and then provide a presentation to the class regarding this additive material.